What is Electro Mobility (e-mobility)? – a Definition from SPI Lasers

 - Electric vehicles (buses, cars, vans and planes – see the definition below)

 The key aspect to consider is mobility.
 Any type of vehicle, which can be made to move (i.e. is mobile) through electrical means, potentially falls under the banner of e-mobility.

 What are the main drivers for e-mobility?

 - Environmental friendliness and targets – international targets set by the Paris Climate Agreement can be aided in part through e-mobility.
 There are also benefits in areas such as reduced noise pollution too as e-vehicles operate much more quietly

 - Legislative compliance – the need for e-mobility has become more urgent through legislation passed by governments to enforce the need for e-mobility initiatives

 - Reduced costs – the benefits of e-mobility can also be delivered with an overall reduction in cost levels.
 This is reduced costs for the overall lifetime cost of the e-vehicle with servicing costs and fuel being much cheaper than internal combustion engine models

-- Regulatory and standards compliance – in addition to governments, regulatory bodies (e.g. industry associations) will also introduce e-mobility standards
+- Regulatory and standards compliance – in addition to governments, regulatory bodies (e.g. industry associations) and e-mobility companies will also introduce e-mobility standards and

 - Switch from fossil fuels – a major part of the environmental targets’ achievement is the switch from fossil fuels